 Wound Care Tips to Minimize Scarring

 The first minutes, hours, and days after an injury are the most important.
-You need to take immediate steps to reduce the chances of infection, as well as staying diligent about your skin care routine in the weeks and months after the wound has healed initially.
+You need to take immediate steps to reduce the chances of infection.
+Stay diligent about your skin care routine in the weeks and months after the wound has healed initially.
 The longer an injury takes to heal, the more likely a scar will form.

 Scar Removal and Fading Treatments

 Even if you do everything right, scars may still form.
-The size and depth of the wound plays a huge role in whether a scar forms and how noticeable the scar is.
+The size and depth of the wound plays a huge role in how and whether a scar forms.
 A lot of people also want to know how long after an injury can a scar fade on its own.
-While scarring may continue to change throughout a person’s life, significant improvement in the appearance of a scar is usually over within 6-12 months of its formation.
+While scarring may continue to change throughout a person’s life, significant improvement in the appearance of a scar is usually occurs within 6-12 months.

 This doesn’t mean, however, that nothing can be done for permanent scarring.
 The dermatologist and skin specialists at The Skin Care Center have multiple treatment options available to reduce the appearance of your scars.
-In addition to several types of laser skin therapies, our clinic offers dermal fillers, microneedling, and chemical peels that can be helpful in treating different types of scars.
+In addition to laser skin therapies, our clinic offers dermal fillers, microneedling, and chemical peels for treating scars.
 In cases with especially gnarly scars, excising and removing the scar entirely may be the best option.
 A surgical scar will inevitably replace the old scar but may still be a big improvement in overall cosmetic appearance.

 If you already have painful or unsightly scarring, the first thing to do is Contact Us to schedule an Appointment with our dermatology clinic for a consultation about what type of treatment(s) are likely to yield the best results for scars.
 Even if the scar can’t be eliminated completely, significant improvement is usually possible.
 Look your best and feel your best with our scar removal treatments.